dfki-ric/movement_primitives/paper/paper.md

 # Statement of Need

 Movement primitives are a common group of policy representations in robotics.
-Although movement primitives are limited in their capacity to represent behavior that takes into account complex sensor data during execution in comparison to general function approximators such as neural networks, several instances (e.g., dynamical movement primitives) have proven to be a reliable and effective tool in robot learning.
+They are able to represent complex movement patterns, allow temporal and spatial modification, offer stability guarantees, and are suitable for imitation learning without complicated hyperparameter tuning, which are advantages over general function approximators like neural networks.
+Their main disadvantage is that they are limited in their capacity to represent behavior that takes into account complex sensor data during execution.
+Nevertheless, they have proven to be a reliable and effective tool in robot learning.
 A reliable tool deserves a similarly reliable implementation.
 However, there are only a few actively maintained, documented, and easy to use implementations.
 One of these is *movement_primitives*, which we present in